-Many equestrians see no harm in storing a saddle on steel bar saddle rack like this one.
+Many equestrians see no harm in storing a saddle on a wooden rack or steel bar saddle rack like this one.
 But we and equine saddle professionals know the real damage and harm that is done to the panels of a saddle when stored this way.

 Observational studies, professional experiences and product tests all attest to the damage.
 We took a gel filled 3/4 inch thick Port Lewis Impression pad and placed it under a saddle on a saddle rack.
 The severe impressions left in the gel indicate the forces your saddle panels are exposed to on a saddle rack.